Technologicat/unpythonic/README.md

 kaboom()  # --> stack trace, showing the function name "kaboom"
 ```

-The first call returns a *foo-renamer*, which takes a function object and renames it to have the name *foo*.
+The first call returns a *foo-renamer*, which takes a function object and returns a copy that has its name changed to *foo*.

 Technically, this updates ``__name__`` (the obvious place), ``__qualname__`` (used by ``repr()``), and ``__code__.co_name`` (used by stack traces).